syeducation/traits-reasoning/README.md

 This README wil be updated as the project progresses.
 Which will hopefully be soon!

 I am making some changes!
+These are not good ones.